dr4ke616/Bugsense-Symbolicater/README.md

 - Ensure you select the same build that is causing the crashes.
 - Right click the build and click "Show in Finder".
 - Right click the build and click "Show package contents".
-- Go into the "dSYMs".
-Inside it will be a file called <AppName>.app.dSYM.
+- Go into the "dSYMs" folder.
+Inside it will be a file called [AppName].app.dSYM.
 - Make note of the file path to this file (or just copy it to somewhere that is easier to access).
 - You now have the necessary file, you can run the Python script now.